Quasa

 Asking the Wrong Questions

-• Which one of these purse apps are you most interested in learning more about?
+• Which of these purse apps are you most interested in learning more about?

-• Which one of these frozen meal brands are you most likely to try?
+• Which of these frozen meal brands are you most likely to try?

-You can also ask certain questions that are based on your value proposition.
+You can also tie questions to your value proposition:

-• Which of these bookshop names do you feel most embodies respect and trust?
+• Which bookshop name conveys respect and trust?

 Failing to Check the Success of Your Name Beforehand